• Skip to content

 Who to tell about your child’s corrected age

-It’s a good idea to tell early childhood educators, preschool teachers, health professionals and anyone who cares for or works with your child that your child was born prematurely.
+It’s a good idea to tell early childhood educators or teachers, health professionals and anyone who cares for or works with your child that your child was born prematurely.
 These people will probably also find it useful to know how many weeks early your child was born.

 If you’re worried about learning or developmental problems after your child starts school, it will help school teachers to know that your child was born early.